 Instead of fitting God into our daily routines, let’s fit our daily routines around our relationship with God.

-Instead of fitting God into our daily routines, let’s fit our daily routines around our relationship with God.
-Let’s make space for God to speak to us and restore us.
-And let’s allow God to heal the broken parts of our lives so what comes out of us is good and encouraging, and leads to an abundant, joy-filled life.
+Instead of trying to fit God into our daily routines, let's adjust our routines to prioritize our relationship with Him.
+We should create space for God to speak to us and bring us restoration.
+Let’s allow Him to heal the broken areas of our lives so that what flows from us is positive and encouraging, ultimately leading to a joyful and abundant life.

 Tip 2: Look at Jesus’ Example